BirdCatcherGamesOrg/fountain-vn-sdk-parser/README.md

 I walk through the hallway to Quinn's apartment.
 But like, dramatically.

-I fling the door.
+I fling the door open.
 Quinn beams at Luca, talking about something beam-worthy.

 CUE: ENTER QUINN, HAPPY; LUCA